 Up front, Camp and Luff were quick to break away, pulling a gap out to Jamie Tonks who was himself defending fiercely from the charging Phillip Wright.
 Pressure would be temporarily off Tonks after the #63 locked its rear brakes into Hislops drifting sideways into the chicane.
 Wright would catch it in time though, maintain his place ahead of David Buky to reset his attack.

 As the race counted down, Luff had been slowly dropping back from Camp, appearing to run out of pace.
 As the former-Ginetta driver proved though, he was prepared to save his best until last, closing in with two minutes to go and hounding the leader.
 Camp though, had also been preserving his tyres too, managing to edge the #72 enough that he took the flag by 0.7 seconds.
 Luff and eventually Tonks would complete the podium, having fallen seven seconds behind.

-Despite running in close proximity to Wright during some of the race, Buky dropped back in the final laps, crossing the line four seconds back, proving to be just enough to hold-off birthday boy, Ryan Bensley for Concept Motorsport as well as Alp-Williams who by now had cleared Morgan Bailey and Robert Butler.
+Despite running in close proximity to Wright during some of the race, Buky dropped back in the final laps, crossing the line four seconds back, proving to be just enough to hold-off birthday boy, Ryan Bensley for Concept Motorsport as well as Alp-Williams who by now had cleared Morgan Bailey.
 Completing the top ten would be Ben Mills in the #666, the only FN2-spec chassis in the Cup class.

 Speaking to the series after the race, Alistair Camp said;

 “It was all about the first corner, I’d say.
 I managed to get it pinned, then managed to get the run off the line into Old Hall, cut across and that was it.
 Then we just kept our head down and tried our best.
 The heat is of course a massive issue, we found that out yesterday and we put on a new set of tyres just to ensure we had that run.”